ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 ---

 ## II.
-Looping Around or Looping Through
+Looping around or looping through

 The framework developed in the previous essays makes a distinction that now becomes decisive at cosmic scale.